maqamylee0/maqamylee0/README.md

 - 👋 Hi, I’m @maqamylee0 Namuganga Emmilly Immaculate
 - 👀 I’m interested in learning new technologies and using them to create solutions
 - 🌱 I’m currently learning  web and app development,cyber security,IOT,
-- 💞️ I’m looking for internship and learning opportunities as i finish my computer science degree
+- 💞️ I’m looking for internship and learning opportunities especially in Artificial intelligence as i finish my computer science degree
 - 📫 How to reach me maqamylee0@gmail.com

 <!---